224 Church St SE

-Aren Aizura is an assistant professor in Gender, Women and Sexuality Studies.
+Aren Aizura is an associate professor in Gender, Women and Sexuality Studies.
 He brings expertise in queer theory, transgender studies, transnationality and immigration, and political economy and labor.
 Aizura earned a PhD in cultural studies from the University of Melbourne and before joining the University of Minnesota was a Mellon Postdoctoral Fellow at the Institute for Research on Women at Rutgers University.
 He also held a post-doctoral fellowship in Gender, Race and Science in the Department of Gender Studies at Indiana University.

-- queer theory and queer studies
+- Queer theory and queer studies

-- transgender studies
+- Transgender studies

 - South East Asian studies

-- labor and political economy
+- Labor and political economy

-- transnationality and globalization
+- Transnationality and globalization

-- science and medicine
+- Science and medicine